CF1079/Population-Growth-Calculator/README.md

 Welcome To the Population Growth Calculator!
 This has been created to provide an efficent method to calculate population growth with respect to interstate and international migration.

-!Please note this has been adapted such that is useable for assignment purposes, specifically the Specialist Maths IA1!
+- Please note this has been adapted such that is useable for assignment purposes, specifically the Specialist Maths IA1! -

 Requirements